INVESTIGATION / RESEARCH

 It could be possible that after processing these fats that the bacterial load of these fats will reduce as a result of heating or other techniques used on it.
 It could also be possible that the microorganisms in these fats are also released into the environment when dumped.
 When deposited as wastes into the environment, these fats begin to decay and release an offensive odor.
 The odor released could result from the action of the microorganisms already present in the fat, which most times begin the degradation process or the action of other microorganisms that find the fat as a source of energy.
 The delicate nature of these fats may have contributed to the easy access of these microorganisms, which, when broken down, will lead to more fat-loving microorganisms inhabiting these fats.

 Environmental factors such as sunlight and rainfall further promote the migration of the degraded fats, and this could be beneficial or harmful depending on their quantity in the environment.
-When these facts are washed in small quantities into the environment, it is tolerated, but when in large quantities, they will either compete or work in synergy with the existing nutrients in such an environment.
+When these fats are washed in small quantities into the environment, it is tolerated, but when in large quantities, they will either compete or work in synergy with the existing nutrients in such an environment.
 The oil released by these fats covers the surface (water or soil) they occupy, thereby preventing such environment and the microorganisms in the environment from getting the essential nutrients needed for their growth.
 This might be the reason for the awful odor given out by these wastes (fats).
 These decaying fats could trigger the degradation of other materials in the environment.
 The dumped fats and other wastes are not a sight to behold as it makes the environment look unhealthy.
-Ifeoluwa 23 stated that solid wastes lead to soil, air, and water contamination, which creates health challenges and is a significant problem to man and its environment, especially those who live closer to areas where these wastes release offensive odors a result of decay.
+Ifeoluwa 23 stated that solid wastes lead to soil, air, and water contamination, which creates health challenges and is a significant problem to man and its environment, especially those who live closer to areas where these waste release offensive odors a result of decay.

 Many thanks to Nwoba Chinedu Frank Nweze of the LinnC laboratory for his technical support.
 My sincere appreciation goes to Michael Okpara, the University of Agriculture, for making this research a success.